 For 2022-23, the Special Education base rate is first increased by the COLA of 6.56 percent, and then augmented by \$500 million, resulting in a 2022-23 base rate of \$820 (previously \$715) per ADA.
 SELPAs with a base rate greater than \$820 per ADA in 2021-22 will continue to be funded at their 2021-22 rate.
-Allocations will be calculated at the LEA level rather than the SELPA level, but funding will continue to flow through SELPAs.
+AB 181 implemented a new base funding formula to calculate allocations at the LEA level rather than the SELPA level, but funding will continue to flow through SELPAs.
 Each LEA's allocation will be based on ADA reported for the current year, most recent prior year or second most recent prior year (whichever is greater), multiplied by the base rate of \$820/ADA.
 SELPA base grant allocations will be the sum of all member LEAs' individual allocations.
 The CDE will provide funding exhibits for each LEA, and SELPAs must report the amount of funding generated by each member LEA no later than 30 days after receiving their apportionment.

-For 2022-23, the budget included a new Special Education base funding formula that utilized each individual LEA's second and annual principal apportionment ADA, including districts, charters and COEs.
+The budget included a new Special Education base funding formula that utilized each individual LEA's second and annual principal apportionment ADA, including districts, charters and COEs.
 The allocation to the SELPAs was calculated based on the ADA reported by the SELPA for the current fiscal year, the most recent prior fiscal year, or the second most recent prior fiscal year, whichever is greatest.
 This increased, ongoing allocation to the new base funding formula and COLA adjustment, resulted in a 2022-23 base rate of \$820 per ADA.
+For planning purposes, the 2023-24 base rate is projected to be \$887 per ADA.

 Both federal and state educationally related mental health services funding will continue to be allocated to SELPAs based on 2019-20 second principal apportionment ADA.
-Beginning in 2023-24, educationally related mental health services funding will be allocated directly to LEAs based on current year second principal apportionment ADA for state funds, and prior year second principal apportionment ADA for federal funds.
-The allowable use of these funds was changed in 2020-21 to include any behavioral or mental health service.
+Beginning in 2023-24, educationally related mental health services funding will be allocated directly to LEAs based on current year second principal apportionment ADA for state funds, and prior year second principal apportionment ADA for state funds, and prior year second principal apportionment ADA for state funds, and prior year second principal apportionment ADA for state funds was changed in 2020-21 to include any behavioral or mental health service.